 Most businesses are familiar with the concept of marketing campaigns: you pay for advertisements, promotions, or try to get press coverage, so people know about your product or service.
 But what if there was a way to inspire interest in your ideal customer more naturally and organically without bombarding them with forced advertisements and promotions?

 The paragraph above sums up the differences between inbound and outbound marketing.
 But let’s take the inbound marketing vs outbound marketing question and look at more details of both techniques.
 We’ll also see how they can benefit your business.

 What Is Outbound Marketing?

-Outbound marketing is another name used for traditional advertising practices such as television, radio and print advertising, telemarketing, direct mail, and promotions/events.
-The basic principle that outbound marketing operates on is that the more exposed you are or when you hear about something, the more you want it.
+Outbound marketing is another name used for traditional advertising practices such as television, radio and print advertising, telemarketing or cold calling, direct mail, and promotions and events.
+The basic principle that outbound marketing operates on is that the more exposed you are to a product or service, the more you’ll want it.

 However, we are now more aware that this is simply not the case.
-Customers are just not responding to traditional, interruptive advertising anymore and the fact is we already know all the tricks and are simply over it.
+Customers just aren’t responding to traditional, interruptive advertising anymore.
+In fact, many already know each marketing tactic that traditional marketers use, and are simply over it.

 Research and experience have revealed the following about outbound marketing:

 - It’s interruptive.
 Television ads, door-to-door sales associates, and internet pop-ups interrupt the normal flow of your life to talk about their product.
-In most cases, this creates annoyance and customers are not receptive to hearing about the product.
+In most cases, this annoys customers and makes them less receptive to hearing about the product.

 - Modern technology allows viewers to skip or mute television and radio ads – an option that users pay good money to employ.